A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Introduction

-The paper is structured as follows.
-Next section contains a superficial introduction to some basic decisions behind the framework's design.
-Section~\ref{S:lang} gives a formal presentation of the framework's language accompanied by a computational model featuring interleaving.
-Section~\ref{S:pcorr} is devoted to the notion of program correspondence and its basic properties.
-Section~\ref{S:pcs-props} introduces the relevant conditions on potential computations, places correspondences in this context and, moreover, pays due attention to the special case of program equivalence.
-Section~\ref{S:prog-log} presents a Hoare-style logic and Section~\ref{S:PM1} applies it to derive properties of a model of Peterson's mutual exclusion algorithm.
-Section~\ref{S:gener} shows how the program logic can be lifted to state relations as postconditions, whereas Section~\ref{S:PM2} utilises this extension to strengthen the results of Section~\ref{S:PM1}.
-Section~\ref{S:live} first elaborates the notion of fair computations and then an approach to verification of basic liveness properties, so that Section~\ref{S:PM3} can conclude the case study presenting how termination of the mutex model can be established.
-Finally, Section~\ref{S:split} outlines ways to reasoning whether program properties are retained along transformations to finer levels of granularity, and Section~\ref{S:concl} concludes the presentation.
+This report is organised as follows.
+Next chapter gives brief explanations for some basic decisions behind the framework's design.
+Chapter~\ref{S:lang} describes the framework's language and the underlying computational model featuring interleaving and jumps.
+Chapter~\ref{S:pcorr} is devoted to the notion of program correspondence and its properties.
+Chapter~\ref{S:pcs-props} introduces the relevant conditions on potential computations, places correspondences in this context and pays moreover due attention to the special case of program equivalence.
+Chapter~\ref{S:prog-log} presents a Hoare-style logic and Chapter~\ref{S:PM1} applies it to derive a rule for establishing input/output properties of a generic model of Peterson's mutual exclusion algorithm.
+Chapter~\ref{S:gener} shows how the program logic from Chapter~\ref{S:prog-log} can be lifted to enable reasoning with state relations as postconditions, whereas Chapter~\ref{S:PM2} utilises this extension to strengthen the results of Chapter~\ref{S:PM1}.
+Based on a concise notion of fair computations that is elaborated first, Chapter~\ref{S:live} describes an approach to verification of liveness properties.
+Essentially all of the developed techniques will subsequently be applied in Chapter~\ref{S:PM3} which concludes the case study by proving termination of the mutual exclusion model.
+Finally, Chapter~\ref{S:concl} concludes the entire presentation outlining most important enhancements.

-\section{Outlining Some Basic Design Decisions}
+\chapter{Outlining Some Basic Design Decisions}